 There are times on your your roadmapping journey when you want to go above and beyond to add even more detail to your roadmap.
-From milestones to dependencies to label suffix, Roadmunk makes it easy to get into the nitty gritty of what fuels your product strategy.
+From milestones to linked items to label suffix, Roadmunk makes it easy to get into the nitty gritty of what fuels your product strategy.

 That’s where sub-items come into play.
 By grouping roadmap items together, sub-items give you the ability to break your goals and initiatives into smaller, more manageable pieces (like epics and stories).
 That way, you can easily visualize the relationship between items and their sub-items with just a quick glance.